 - The house system is integral to the school.
 Mixing older and younger pupils in form groups helps pupils to forge bonds across the year groups.
-This also benefits pupils’ personal, social and moral development.
+This also benefits pupils’ personal, social, and moral development.

 - Pupils are cared for well.
-Despite the large size of the school, the well-organised approaches to providing care mean that staff know pupils and their needs.
+Despite the large size of the school, the well-organised approaches to providing care mean that staff know their pupils and their needs.